What to expect

 This is the most common form of climbing in gyms.
 In top rope climbing, there are 2 people involved - the climber and the belayer.
 As the climber ascends the wall, it is the belayers job to control the pre-hung safety rope so that when (not if) the climber falls, they don't actually fall, they just rest in their harness.
 The belayer is able to control the rope by using a belay device.
 This device applies friction and mechanical advantage to the rope allowing the belayer to arrest the climbers fall.
 Proper training is needed to safely use a belay device.
 One must be 13 or older to belay at Vertical Ventures.

-Similar to top roping, the autobelays allow one to climb up higher walls, but without needing an additional person to belay.
-Instead of the climber relying on a belayer to catch their fall, they rely on the autobelay machine to slowly lower them back to the ground after a fall.
-VV St Pete has 6 autobelay stations.
-Autobelays are a great option for parents with kids too young to belay.
+The autobelays allow one to climb up the higher walls without needing an additional person to belay.
+Instead of the climber relying on a belayer to catch their fall, they rely on the autobelay machine to slowly lower them back to the ground after a fall or when they've reached the top.
+VV St Pete currently has 15 autobelay stations.

-In bouldering, the climber ascends or traverses (climbs sideways) on terrain up to 14' high, without a rope.
-Though not as tall as top rope and autobelay climbing, bouldering, by its nature, can be more difficult and dangerous.
+In bouldering, the climber ascends terrain up to 13' high, without a rope.
+Though not as tall, bouldering, by its nature, can be more difficult and dangerous.
 Being unroped means that every time a climber falls, they impact the ground.
-VV St Pete has 13" thick professionally designed flooring to help minimize impact forces.
+VV St Pete has 14" thick professionally designed flooring to help minimize impact forces.
 We offer bouldering for all ability levels, though the climbing tends to be steep and gymnastic.
-There is no age limit for bouldering, but all climbers under 13 must be supervised.

 Rock climbing is a great activity for kids.
 Maybe you can't keep your little one from climbing up everything in the house?
 Sounds like a great future rock climber!
-Though we have no minimum age limit for climbing, in our decades of experience we've learned that kids 5 and up do best.
+We currently have a minimum age limit of 3.

 Vertical Ventures' Autobelays are a good place to start.
 As a parent, you'll be able to simply clip your kid in and then watch (or coach) as they climb up the wall.
 Some areas are easier, and some areas are a bit more challenging.
 The Bouldering area also has terrain that your little monkey can explore.